 Keywords: gambling, corporate practices, gambling-related harm, policy

-Dr Michael Egerer (Title of docent) is a university researcher at CEACG.
+Michael Egerer (PhD, title of docent) is a university researcher at CEACG.
 His research interests address gambling, gambling regulations and the concept of addiction.
-He is currently working on the adjustment of low-risk gambling guidelines for the Finnish context, as well as studying the opening of the new casino in Tampere, and the regulation of online gambling.
+He is currently studying the transition from terrestrial to online gambling, as well as the online gambling ecosystem.
 Egerer is an expert in qualitative research methods.
 He is developing the application of sociological systems theory in the field of addiction and gambling research.
-Dr Egerer is the section editor for Gambling harm reduction of the Harm Reduction Journal.
-He also serves as the vice-chair of the Finnish Association for Alcohol, Drug and Gambling Research.
+Dr Egerer is a senior editor at the Harm Reduction Journal.

 Michael Egerer will gladly comment on current topics including online gambling, gambling policy, gambling cultures or qualitative research enquiries.